ljr1981/moonshot/README.md

 You are ready to create a new project.
 Open your Windows File Explorer and navigate to the GitHub/eifwingen folder.
 Find the eifwingen.exe and run it, following the steps in the graphic (below).

 ![Running EifWinGen] (/docs/create_new_moonshot_project.png)

+## Open the Moonshot Project
+In your GITHUB folder, you ought to now be able to find your newly built project, ready to open for the first time.
+Double-click to open the folder where your project is.
+Find the *.ECF file and double-click it.
+Eiffel Studio will load the Moonshot project and present you with this dialog:

+![Select test target] (/docs/my_first_target_selection.png)

+Select the "test" target and click "OK".
+There will be another dialog asking you to confirm folders:

+![Click OK] (/docs/my_first_choose_your_directory_dialog.png)

+Click the "OK" button.
+Your project will begin loading and compiling.
+If all is well, you ought too see something like this as your result in the lower left of your IDE.

+![My first compile] (/docs/my_first_compile.png)